 Become a Miller Scholar

 The George A. Miller Scholars Program provides outstanding community college transfer students the opportunity to develop leadership, research or community service skills and apply them in practice.
-Each year up to 12 low-income, first-generation students are selected based on their leadership potential, academic excellence, and commitment to community service and education.
-As a close-knit group of 10-12 students, Miller Scholars benefit from individualized personal attention and guidance that helps them transition to Berkeley, succeed academically, and develop skills to ensure long term success.
-Miller Scholars receive an $8,000 stipend for two years, including $2,600 in the summer.
-Miller participants pick between two tracks: academic research or community service.
+Every year ten low-income, first-generation students are selected based on their leadership potential, academic excellence, and commitment to community service and education.
+As a close-knit group of students, Miller Scholars participate in the program for two years receiving individualized personal attention and guidance that helps them transition to Berkeley, succeed academically, and develop skills to ensure long term success.
+Based on financial need, each year Miller Scholars receive up to $4000 in scholarship for Fall/Spring, and up to $1300 in the summer.

 Eligible students are contacted via email in early June and asked to complete an online application.
 If you meet the criteria below and have committed to UC Berkeley as a new transfer student, make sure to check you email in-box for the application invite.
-If you feel you meet the criteria below but did not receive an email from the program you can contact Jennifer Bradford at email@example.com.
+If you feel you meet the criteria below but did not receive an email from the program you can contact Luisa Giulianetti firstname.lastname@example.org

 - Are you considered low-income?